v-gajjar/NotesApp/README.md

 | test_db_password | used to set spring.datasource.password |

 ## Spring Profiles
 The spring profiles for integration tests has been assigned as "development".
-This is set in the application-integration-test.properties file
+This is set in the application-integration-test.properties file.

 | File Name | Location |
 | :--- | :--- |